TayTufenkjian/drunk-on-carbon/README.md

 We pass the origin and destination submitted by the user to the Places API, which returns unique Google Place IDs that match those user submissions.

-Then we pass those Place IDs to the Distance Matrix API, which returns the number of meters in between the two places.
+Then we pass those Place IDs to the Distance Matrix API, which returns the number of meters between the two places.
 We convert the meters to miles.
-Then we're can calculate the CO<sub>2</sub>e estimates based on the emission factors provided by Climatiq.
+Then we can calculate the CO<sub>2</sub>e estimates based on the emission factors provided by Climatiq.

 ## Distinctiveness and Complexity
 (This section only applies to the CS50 web programming course.)